 Special Representative of China to conduct second round of shuttle diplomacy on Ukraine crisis

 BEIJING, Feb.
-28 (Xinhua) -- Starting from March 2, Special Representative of the Chinese Government on Eurasian Affairs Li Hui will conduct the second round of shuttle diplomacy on seeking a political settlement of the Ukraine crisis, Chinese foreign ministry spokesperson Mao Ning announced on Wednesday.
+28 (Xinhua) -- On March 2, Special Representative of the Chinese Government on Eurasian Affairs Li Hui will begin a second round of shuttle diplomacy to seek a political settlement of the Ukraine crisis, Chinese foreign ministry spokesperson Mao Ning announced on Wednesday.

-Li will visit Russia, the EU headquarters, Poland, Ukraine, Germany and France, Mao added.
+Li will visit Russia, Poland, Ukraine, Germany and France, as well as the E.U. headquarters in Belgium, Mao said.

+"It has been two years since the full escalation of the crisis.
+The war still drags on," Mao said at a daily news briefing when answering a relevant query, noting that restoring peace is the most urgent task at present.

+"The sooner the peace talks start, the lower the losses will be," she said.

 Photos